slingr-stack/google-slides-package/README.md

 pkg.googleslides.api.getAccessToken();
 ```

+This will return the access token, which will be securely stored in the application's storage and associated with a user by their ID.

+If you have enabled the `OAuth 2.0` authentication method, the same method is used.
+The difference is that the Google Slides package includes the `&access_type=offline` parameter, which allows the application to request a refresh token.
+This happens when calling the UI service (which should run during runtime, for example, by invoking the method within an action) to log in to the application.

-the Google service must return an object with the access token and the refresh token.
-For each of these tokens a record will be created in the app storage (accessible from the Monitor),
-and you will be able to see them encrypted and associated to a user by id.
+The Google service will return an object containing both the access token and the refresh token.
+Each token will be stored in the app's storage (accessible via the Monitor), where you can view them encrypted and associated with the user by ID.

 # Javascript API

-The Javascript API of the googleslides package has two pieces:

-- **HTTP requests**
+You can make `GET`,`POST`, requests to the [Google Slides API](https://developers.google.com/slides/api/reference/rest) like this:

 ## HTTP requests
-You can make `GET`,`POST` requests to the [googleslides API](https://developers.google.com/slides/api/reference/rest) like this:
+You can make `GET`,`POST` requests to the [Google Slides API](https://developers.google.com/slides/api/reference/rest) like this:
 ```javascript
 var response = pkg.googleslides.api.get('/presentations/:presentationId')
 var response = pkg.googleslides.api.post('/presentations', body)